Alice watched as the news scrolled up the feed.

 So she had found it very strange when the white invitation had appeared at her house.
 It had been hand delivered.
 Archie use to just call her, or text her and let her know when and where.
 This was much more formal and again not Archie’s usual style.

 Alice had made her way across the town for the Tea Party.
 The Map had arrived a few days after her RSVP had been returned.
-The Tea Party was to be held in one of the most bizarre and difficult places to get to she had ever known.
+The Tea Party was to be held in one of the most bizarre and difficult places to find, she had ever known.

-She has travelled up and down escalators, tube stations, a maze of tunnels and then streets and lanes to an area of London she was not very familiar with.
-It was almost 6pm, a strange time for a tea party in her book; she preferred tea and cakes around 4pm.
-This, however, she told herself, was not her tea party and was, she had to remind herself, a book launch or meet the author kind of thing.
-Or so she thought.
-She wasn’t, if she was truthful, entirely sure.
+She has travelled up and down escalators, tube stations, a maze of tunnels and then lonely streets and lanes to an area of London she was not very familiar with.
+The start time on the invitation said 6pm with the adage of ‘Please do Not be Late.
+Late comers will NOT be admitted’.
+Alice though it a strange time for a tea party; she preferred tea and cakes around 4pm.
+This, however, she told herself, was not her tea party and was, she had to remind herself, a book launch or meet the author kind of thing, though she was if truthful, not entirely sure.

-The Tea Party, according to the invitation was to take place in a small building next to The Ferryman’s seat on the South side of the River.
+The Tea Party, was to take place in a small building next to The Ferryman’s seat on the South side of the River.
 She had never heard of the Ferryman’s seat, and had to look it up.
-She had found that it was close to The Globe theatre.
+Alice had found that it was close to The Globe theatre.
 No one was exactly sure how long it had been there and how old it was but it was supposed to be the place where the Ferrymen rested in-between taking passengers back and forth over the River Thames in the 1700’s.
-The South of the Thames at that time was a lawless place, full of brothers, dens of other unspeakable iniquity and bear baiting.
-Indeed the seat itself was to be found on a street called Bear Street, where the last pit was located.
+The South of the Thames in the 1700’s was a lawless place, full of brothels, dens of unspeakable iniquity and bear baiting.
+Indeed, the Seat itself was to be found on a street called Bear Street, where the last pit was located.

-As Alice walked down aptly named Bear Street, the light was starting to fade , the streets were empty and a cold chill touched Alice’s nerve.
-Alice saw that on her right, in the midst of the new up and upcoming buildings, a small dark and dingy Georgian house sat back against the river.
+As Alice walked down aptly named Bear Street, the light was starting to fade, the street were empty and a cold chill touched a nerve.
+She shivered.
+It was the kind of shiver that made the hairs on the back of your neck stand up.
+Alice saw that on her right, in the midst of the new up and upcoming buildings, a small dark and dingy Georgian house sat with its back against the river.
 At the side was an even smaller wooden arched doorway.
 Alice stopped outside and looked up and down the now deserted streets.
-The yellow of the lights casting shadows of those who had once wandered up and down plying their trades as well as those who preyed upon them.
-Alice shivered and knocked and waited.
+The yellow of the lights appeared to cast ghost shadows of those who had once wandered up and down, plying their trades, as well as those who hid and preyed upon them.
+Alice shivered again, she knocked and waited.
 The door was opened slowly by a slight mousy looking woman.
-It was a woman, though Alice initially thought it was a child.
+Alice initially thought it was a child.
 The woman could not have been more than 4 feet tall, with long grey whiskery hair than hung down her back like rats tails.
 She was dressed in what Alice could only consider was miss match of various styles and periods.

-The mouse like woman/child asked in a voice so quietly that Alice strained to hear, if she could help.
+The mouse like woman/child asked in a voice so quietly that Alice strained to hear, ‘Can I help you?’
 Alice looked at the invitation and read out the ‘password’.
-The mouse like woman/child asked her to come in and Alice followed her down a long dark corridor to the back of the house and into what had maybe once been a kitchen.
-Then the woman turned and to Alice’s amazement they went down a number of rough cut stone steps, and into the entrance to cellar.
+The mouse like woman/child asked her to come in.
+As soon as Alice had entered the house, the small woman/child turned and wandered own a long dark corridor.
+Alice followed Then the woman turned to her right and to Alice’s amazement they went down a number of rough cut stone steps, into the entrance of a large cellar.
 On the left side was yet another old small wooden door, with oversized hinges and large lock.
 Alice was sure she could hear the sound of water, and the air smelt of death and dampness.
-The mouse like woman/child turned as she could hear Alice’s thoughts and fear and introduced herself as Donna.
-Donna had a soft Irish lilt to her voice.
-Alice offer her hand out the woman, who seemed to flinch as she did so; then let out, what Alice could only imagine was some kind of nervous laugh.
+The mouse like woman/child turned as she could hear Alice’s thoughts.
+She introduced herself as Donna, Mr Hare’s secretary.
+Donna had a soft southern Irish lilt to her voice, though she spoke at such a low and quiet volume it was difficult to hear what she said.
+Alice offered her hand out the woman, who seemed to flinch as she did so; then let out, what Alice could only imagine was some kind of nervous laugh.
 Shaking her head, Donna answered she did not shake hands as she was always scared of catching a cold.
-Then turning to the right, she ushered Alice through an old and rather dirty long dark velvet curtain and into what appeared to be a room to with a rather long table down the centre.
-The lighting was mainly candles, though there was the occasion electric rig up looking very much out of place.
-To the side of the table were a number of various styles of chairs, each a different size and colour and at the end what one could only described a rather garish throne on which the dark haired woman, who was later to be introduced to Alice as Hattie, was seated.
+Then turning to the right, Donna ushered Alice through an rather dirty long dark velvet curtain and into what appeared to be a room, in the centre of which was a rather long table.
+The lighting was mainly candles, though there was the occasion electric rig up, looking very much out of place.
+To the side of the table were a number of chairs, each a different size, style and colour and at the end what one could only described a rather garish throne on which the dark haired woman, who was later to be introduced to Alice as Hattie, was seated.
 On the walls, there appeared to be a number of images of Hattie, signing something, or looking into a crystal ball.
-There also appeared to be various pseudo Gothic emblems, very badly designed and painted, and as Alice was later to learn, also created by Hattie herself.
-At the end of the table was a large coat of Arms which hung precariously over the throne.
+There also appeared to be various pseudo Gothic emblems, very badly designed and painted.
+Alice later learnt that these were also created by Hattie .
+At the end of the table was a large coat of Arms, hung precariously over the throne.
 Alice looked at the coat of arms and thought she had seen it somewhere before, but she couldn’t just think where exactly.

-Archie ran up to Alice as soon as he saw that she had entered the room and hugged her.
-She was so surprised by the significant change in his appearance.
+Archie ran up to Alice as soon as he saw she had entered the room and hugged her.
+Alice was so shocked by the significant change in his appearance.
 He seemed a shadow of himself.
-He was very thin, his clothes, appeared dirty and he smelled of something she was not quite sure off.
+He was very thin, his clothes appeared dirty and he smelled of something she was not quite sure off.
 What was most striking was that he seemed to be under the influences of something.
-She initially thought he may have drunk too much; port or claret, he was always fond of claret, a throwback, he would say, to his genetic disposition.
+Alice initially thought he be just drunk.
+He was always fond of claret, a throwback, he would say, to his genetic disposition.
 But this was something else, something different, strange even.

 Archie ushered Alice down the room to the end of the table.
 ‘Sit here’, he said, pulling out a rather small and comical chair.
 Alice hesitated and then sat down.
 Archie came and sat next to her pulling his chair up very close.